Parents are asked to make many important decisions for their children.

 Learn more about why it’s important to vaccinate our children.

 The Health Unit offers all required childhood immunizations to children 18 and under.
-Immunizations are provided Mondays through Friday in Marshfield, and on Thursdays in Seymour on a walk-in basis.
+Immunizations are provided Mondays through Friday in Marshfield, and on Mondays in Seymour on a walk-in basis.
 The Health Unit also offers adult immunizations.